Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/aks/aks_policy/_index.md

     ![Existing AKS Azure Arc connected cluster](./02.png)

-* Before installing the Azure Policy Add-on or enabling any of the service features, your subscription must enable the Microsoft.PolicyInsights resource provider and create a role assignment for the cluster service principal.
+* Before installing the Azure Policy Add-on or enabling any of the service features, your subscription must enable the **Microsoft PolicyInsights** resource provider and create a role assignment for the cluster service principal.
 To do that, open [Azure Cloud Shell](https://shell.azure.com/) and run either the Azure CLI or Azure PowerShell command.

     ![Open Azure Cloud Shell](./03.png)